-Samir attended Harvard Business School to pursue an MBA.
-With a strong scientific background and experience running large project teams, this would provide the business training needed to enter industry.
+It was once again time for a change, as sequencing a genome was no longer a rare event, so Samir went to Harvard Business School to pursue an MBA.
+With a strong scientific background and experience running large project teams, this would provide the business training he needed to enter industry.

-Upon graduating, Samir joined Flagship Ventures to start and invest in early stage biotechnology companies.
-During his five years there, he was involved in starting and investing in a number of companies including Helicos BioSciences (NASDAQ: HLCS), Epitome Biosystems, Codon Devices, LS9, and Morphotek (acquired by Eisai).
-Helicos, co-founded with Stan Lapidus and Steve Quake from Stanford, is developing single molecule sequencing instruments to revolutionize personalized medicine.
+Upon graduating, he joined Flagship Ventures to start and invest in early-stage biotechnology companies.
+During his five years there, Samir was involved in starting and investing in a number of companies including Helicos BioSciences (NASDAQ: HLCS), Epitome (acquired by Millipore), Codon Devices, LS9, and Morphotek (acquired by Eisai).
+Helicos, cofounded with Stan Lapidus and Steve Quake from Stanford, is developing single-molecule sequencing instruments to revolutionize personalized medicine.

-As CEO for the first 18 months of Codon Devices, Samir raised the Series A Financing, built the technical and advisory team, and booked significant revenues in the company first year of operations.
+As CEO at Codon Devices, Samir raised the Series A financing, built the technical and advisory teams, and booked significant revenues in the company’s first year of operations.